giridhar122/giridhar122/README.md

 I enjoy uncovering insights from data,building intelligent systems, and creating scalable,impactful software solutions that bridge the gap between technology and human experience.

 * 🎓 Pursuing B.Tech in Computer Science and Engineering
-* 🤖 Focused on Machine Learning, Natural Language Processing (NLP),and Predictive Analytics.
+* 🤖 Focused on Machine Learning, Natural Language Processing (NLP), and Predictive Analytics.
 * 🧠 Interested in developing and deploying AI-driven applications that solve real-world problems.
 * 🚀 Actively seeking Full-time roles in Software Development, AI/ML Engineering,or Data Science.